 TIL: I’m a creature of habit

 Fast forward to the good part.
-“TIL” (Things I’ve learned) are that I’m a creature of habit, without really realizing it.
-I use the same abbreviations and naming conventions for things all the time and this is where the error actually began.
+"TIL" (Things I've learned) are that I'm a creature of habit, without really realizing it.
+I use the same abbreviations and naming conventions for things all the time and this is where the error began.

-On my first map, where I was just playing with getting a proper grouping for batches and transactions, I had created a calculated column for the date and called it TrxDate.
+On my first map, where I was just playing with getting a proper grouping for batches and transactions, I created a calculated column for the date and called it TrxDate.
 Since there was no source date column, I had to create one.
 No big deal, it was easy to do and the map worked, and I forgot all about it.

 Troubleshooting this error

 There can be a few reasons for this error.
-I was convinced the problem was authentication-related, that I didn’t have access to the data.
-I looked up, down and sideways at the SQL permissions for the database I was reading from and I was going a little crazy. (haha) I got stuck in a loop checking permissions on my own user account, on the SmartConnect account, and on the eConnect service account.
+I was convinced the problem was authentication-related, and that I didn't have access to the data.
+I looked up, down and sideways at the SQL permissions for the database I was reading from and I was going a little crazy. (haha) I got stuck in a loop checking permissions on my user account, on the SmartConnect account, and on the eConnect service account.
 I was convinced it was one of the three but everything looked fine.
 (PS, it would be MY permissions that were important here, not SmartConnect or the service account).

 Next, I changed the ODBC connection to point to another database on the same source server.
-That connection didn’t work either but the error was meaningful, basically telling me “XYZ table does not exist on ABC database”.
+That connection didn't work either but the error was meaningful, basically telling me "XYZ table does not exist in the ABC database".
 That made sense.
 That told me my connection was good, in terms of permissions.
 So what was possibly going wrong?

 I copied and pasted my error into SQL running the query as myself to ensure it still wasn’t permissions and it wasn’t.

-I read the eOne Solutions blog about this error and it talked about duplicate column names and (at the time) I was thinking “I don’t have duplicate column names in my source query”, so I moved on without paying much attention to it.
+I read the eOne Solutions blog about this error and it talked about duplicate column names (at the time) I was thinking "I don't have duplicate column names in my source query", so I moved on without paying much attention to it.
 Spoiler alert: I should have!

-I would love to say the light bulb went off when I read that blog post but it didn’t, because I didn’t have local or global constants, or duplicate column names in my staging table.
-I missed the important part: “or any additional column name”.
+I would love to say the light bulb went off when I read that blog post but it didn't, because I didn't have local or global constants, or duplicate column names in my staging table.
+I missed the important part: "or any additional column name".
 I stumbled across it ultimately by changing my source query to pull fewer columns.
-Initially I had defaulted to “select * from XYZ” just to get on with testing and the new column name TrxDate conflicted with a calculated column called Trx Date!
-Once I selected fewer columns, it returned a data preview without error and that’s when I realized it was a column name issue somehow.
+Initially, I had defaulted to "select * from XYZ" just to get on with testing and the new column name TrxDate conflicted with a calculated column called Trx Date!
+Once I selected fewer columns, it returned a data preview without error and that's when I realized it was a column name issue somehow.
 Go figure.

 Conclusion